skx/marionette/README.md

 }
 ```

+Valid parameters are:

-`target` is a mandatory parameter, and specifies the directory to be operated upon.
+* `target` is a mandatory parameter, and specifies the directory to be operated upon.
-`mode` is optional and sets the mode.

-TODO:

-* Allow setting `owner`, & `group`.
+* `owner` - Username of the owner, e.g. "root".
+* `group` - Groupname of the owner, e.g. "root".
+* `mode` - The mode to set, e.g. "0755".

 ## `shell`